 The implied death of Guy between FE 7 and FE 6.
 In his A support with Blood Knight Karel, master and student agree to meet in one year and test their swords against one another.
 In FE 6, Karel appears, while Guy does not, implying that he was killed in their duel.

 In the sixth game, Karel has mellowed out significantly and lost his blood lust.
-He quickly downplays his title, stating that it is a lie.
+He quickly downplays his title.
+Sword Saint, stating that it is a lie.
 He tells the younger Blood Knights that there is more to life than just fighting, and by the time he figured it out, he lost something important.
-It's not clear if he's referring to his sister Karla, who he did not visit as she lay dying from disease, or Guy, his peer and friend who he may have killed for a simple title.
+It's not clear if he's referring to his sister Karla, who he did not visit as she lay dying from disease, or Guy, his peer and friend who he may have killed.

 Nino's A support with Florina.
 Nino confides in Florina about her guilt over her brothers, and both are driven to tears.
 Florina then promises she'll always be there for her.